winseros/Qt6Renderer/README.md

 ## Requirements

-This plugin needs Debug information for Qt.
+The scripts need `Qt Debug Information Files` to work.

-If you installed Qt with Qt Online installer, ensure you have installed the `Qt Debug Information files`:
+If you installed Qt with Qt Online installer, ensure you have installed the appropriate item:

 ![Checkbox for QtDebug Information files](images/Qt_Debug_Information_files_checkbox.png)